-Despite the possible expenses of hiring a developer plus monthly web hosting fees, OpenCart emerges as the cheaper option between the two.
+Despite the possible expenses of hiring a developer plus monthly web hosting fees, OpenCart emerges as the cheaper e-commerce website between the two.

-And now, your turn- have you had the chance to try them out?
+And now, your turn- have you had the chance to try each e-commerce solution out?
 How was your experience?
 Anything you’d like to add?